bear-rsg/human-ai-interaction/django/README.md

 + **account** - custom user accounts and auth (overrides the default Django account and auth functionality)
 + **general** - this is for general sections of the website that don't require a data model (e.g. about page, cookies page, accessibility page, etc.)
-+ **researchdata** - this app is for collecting, managing, and presenting the research data being collected as part of this project
++ **experiments** - this app is for running the data gathering experiments as part of this research project

 ## Django Admin